mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 b.
 SNPs to outcome effect (outcome can be a diseae like Coronary Artery disease)

 c.
 Lastly, optional is LD-matrix of the SNPs (in the SNPs-exposure/outcome data).
 This is optional because, run MVMR.py has in-built functionality to run the analysis without the user providing this LD-matrix.
 This is not optional, in the case you want to use MVMR withoutLD.py as this function allows the user to specify their own LD-matrix for their own toy data.

+# 3. Steps to running the code

 Case 1: If you already have the data in the format containing the SNPs to exposure effects and SNPs to outcome effects.

-   Case 1.1 : In this case you can directly use run MVMR.py (If you do not provide an LD-matrix).
+   Case 1.1 : If you do not provide an LD-matrix.

+          Step 1 (Section 5.1) : MVMR withoutLD.py

-   Case 1.2 : You can use MVMR_withoutLD.py (If you wish to provide your LD-matrix).
+   Case 1.2 : If you wish to provide your LD-matrix.

+          Step 2 (Section 5.2) : run MVMR.py

+   In Case 1.2, you can generate LD-matrix in R as described in section 5.2

+In Case 1, the analysis is finished after these steps.

 Case 2: If you have the dataset from GTEx and wish to prepare the datasets to run the analysis.